Most golf fitness professionals start with the same question:

 “How do I build relationships with the people who already have golfers?”

-Because the fastest way to grow a golf fitness business isn’t by constantly chasing new clients… It’s by positioning yourself in front of the professionals who already have them.
+Because the fastest way to grow a golf fitness business is not by constantly chasing new clients.
+It is by positioning yourself in front of the professionals who already work with them every day.
+If you’re still in the early stages of building that foundation, it helps to first understand the full picture of launching and growing your golf fitness business before diving into partnership strategy.

 Why Referral Partners Are the Key to Growth